remarkjs/remark/doc/mdastsetting.7.md

 lines, and `"1"` otherwise.

 > **Note**: choosing `"tab"` results in the greatest support across
-> vendors when mixing lists, block quotes, indented code, &c.
+> vendors when mixing lists, block quotes, indented code, etcetera.

 The following document: